 But I loved on my body parts, anyway, thankful they could take me here.

 We decided to camp at the trailhead that night and hitch to resupply in the morning.
-I followed the girls like a zombie, moaning and groaning about walking in circles, before they found the perfect little campsite.
+I followed the girls like a zombie, moaning and groaning about walking in circles looking for a spot before they found the perfect little campsite.
 I threw down my pack and got my tent up as fast as I could so that I could get on to the business of collapsing within.

 Elated to be off my feet, I finally broke down and took some Vitamin I, so that I could actually sleep pain-free tonight.
 Thank you, feet, for taking me this far!